sorenlind/CleanDataCourseProject/CodeBook.md

 S     L     XXX     SLXXX
 ```

 Having created such a data frame for the training data, we can now do exactly the same for the test data.
 And finally we can merge the two resulting data frames by stacking them *on top of each other*.
-This is don as shown below:
+This is done as shown below:

 ```
                                     SLXXX